We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The FNB set the RDA for a specific vitamin when there is enough scientific evidence to suggest that a specific daily dietary intake is beneficial.
-This happens when the vitamin is proven to meet the nutritional requirement of 97–98% of healthy people in a particular group.
+This happens when the vitamin is proven to meet the nutritional requirement of

 If the FNB do not have enough scientific evidence to establish an RDA, they usually recommend an AI instead.

 The tables below, which use information from the FNB and the Office for Dietary Supplements (ODS), list the RDAs for some vitamins and minerals for women of various ages.
 AIs have an asterisk (*), and vitamin amounts are in milligrams (mg) or micrograms (mcg).

 This table shows the requirements for women aged 9–50 years: